aofarrel/verbose-fiesta/Terra/Workspaces/BloodPressure_GWAS_Template.md

 -----

 # Part 2: Explore TOPMed data in Jupyter Notebooks
+There are three notebooks in this workspace.
+The first and second one use similiar computational resources, but are seperated as you may want to re-run your preliminary GWAS analysis (the focus of the second notebook) more than once, without unarchiving VCFs more than once (the focus of the first notebook).
+The third notebook is seperate because it requires a much larger compute cluster than the other two notebooks.
+Overall, this splitting of notebooks into three saves on computation costs.
 ## 2a)  Extract multi-sample VCFs to your workspace
 Gen3 uploaded tar compressed bundles, as they are provided by dbGAP, into cloud buckets owned by BioData Catalyst.
 To make these tar files actionable and ready for use in analyses, users will need to unarchive these tar bundlers to their workspace.